CSU-WPT/game-dev-workshop/workshop-book/src/unity/animation.md

 <img style="display: block; margin-left: auto; margin-right: auto;" src="./groundwork_photos/step_41.png" alt="Unity Editor Home Page">

-2. Double click on the newly created Animator Controller below in your *Assets*.
+2. Double click on the newly created Animator Controller.
 You will see the window (in the image above) open up.
     - When gameplay is initiated, the first node, the first animation that we place (which will act as a **node** on a **graph**) will connect to the *Start* node.
         - This animation will play **first** upon initiating gameplay.
-    - From here on out, even though we won't make explicit node connections, we will still place all of our animations here (starting with **idle** animation first).
+    - From here on out, even though we won't make explicit node connections, we will still place all of our animations here (starting with the **idle** animation first).
 <br/>

 <img style="display: block; margin-left: auto; margin-right: auto;" src="./groundwork_photos/step_42.png" alt="Unity Editor Home Page">